Why I became Vegetarian?

 And, lastly but most importantly I realized what I now believe is completely overlooked, which I am sure goes beyond the imagination of any unsuspecting ‘naive’ grocery shopper:

 - The abhorrent cruelty aspects of savagely manhandling these innocent, defenseless living sentient beings by keeping them permanently trapped in small, cramped and unhygienic enclosures; force feeding them while also using harmful antibiotics, growth hormones and steroids to stimulate unnaturally fast growth; trucking them under inhumane conditions often for excessively long hours without food or water only to end up at a slaughter house where the ever-present, oppressive stench of death and rotting carcases disturbingly clogs the air for kilometers.
-Quite obviously, this life-long fear, trauma and torment that consistently courses through the animal’s veins and flesh is ultimately partaken of.
-Energetically speaking, meat eaters consume flesh that is saturated with all this fear attractively packaged in Styrofoam as healthy protein!
+Quite obviously, this life-long stress, fear, trauma and torment that consistently courses through the animal’s veins and flesh is ultimately partaken of.
+Energetically speaking, meat eaters consume flesh that is saturated with all these stress response chemicals attractively packaged in Styrofoam as “healthy protein”!

 I continue my story after this video: